Ehanlion/mist_obsidian/3. The Potions Index/Potion Ingredients, Forageable.md

 These are ingredients that can be found in nature.
 They are naturally occurring in a given environment, provided you can look hard enough.

-**Making checks to find ingredients:**
-Checks can be made with Nature/Survival/Investigation.
-Identifying weird ingredients is Survival/Arcana/History.

 # Common Ingredients:
 These ingredients are easy to find.
 DC 10 check.
 -  Acid Dew